kubesphere/helm-charts/src/main/gitlab/doc/charts/gitlab/gitlab-shell/index.md

+---
+stage: Enablement
+group: Distribution
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+---

 # Using the GitLab-Shell chart

 The `gitlab-shell` sub-chart provides an SSH server configured for Git SSH access to GitLab.

 ## Requirements

-This chart depends on access to Redis and Unicorn services, either as part of the complete GitLab chart or provided as external services reachable from the Kubernetes cluster this chart is deployed onto.
+This chart depends on access to the Workhorse services, either as part of the complete GitLab chart or provided as an external service reachable from the Kubernetes cluster this chart is deployed onto.

 ## Design Choices

-In order to easily support SSH replicas, and avoid using shared storage for the ssh authorized keys, we are using the SSH [AuthorizedKeysCommand](https://man.openbsd.org/sshd_config#AuthorizedKeysCommand) to authenticate against GitLab's authorized keys endpoint.
+In order to easily support SSH replicas, and avoid using shared storage for the SSH authorized keys, we are using the SSH [AuthorizedKeysCommand](https://man.openbsd.org/sshd_config#AuthorizedKeysCommand) to authenticate against GitLab's authorized keys endpoint.
 As a result, we don't persist or update the AuthorizedKeys file within these pods.